Dec. 17, 2025

 document that says, hey, you

-know, the it's it's, it's
+know, the, it's, it's, it's

 offensive how much information